AlexInCube/Eventica/docs/latest/events.md

 EVENTICA_HANDLER.emit("slimeKill")
 ```

 That's great, but what's next?
-Next, in the systems we need to listen to the event that generates obj_slime.
+Next, in the systems we need to listen to the event that generates `obj_slime`.

 ```gml
 // obj_quests_controller object create event